azurecrystalz/azurecrystalz.github.io/source/_posts/a-nightmare-downtown.md

   <!-- Translation Notes -->

-<h4>Translation Notes</h4>
+[^1]: I think Niki is talking about when people say they have “dessert stomachs”, which is like basically having extra room for dessert.
+[^2]: In some cases “yokumo” is used as an adverb to describe a feeling of shock but here I think it's used as a demand here which is why I decided to translate it that way

-  (3): Kohaku here I think is talking about “Hachishakusama”, a Japanese horror myth about an 8ft tall ghost woman dressed in a white hat and dress that abducts children.
+[^3]: Kohaku here I think is talking about “Hachishakusama”, a Japanese horror myth about an 8ft tall ghost woman dressed in a white hat and dress that abducts children.
 It's a little confusing because I'm not sure if 2-meters=8ft but it's the closest thing I could think of off the top of my head.

-  (4): What Kohaku is talking about here is more familiar to me.
+[^4]: What Kohaku is talking about here is more familiar to me.
 He's talking about “Hitori Kakurenbo”, literally meaning “Lone Hide-n-Seek”.
 The general idea of it is that it's a ritual set up involving a ghost possessing a doll/stuffed animal, and you play hide-n-seek with that spirit.
-If you win then you survive, if not then the spirit possesses/kills you.
-Fun.

-  (5): If Kohaku here is talking about “Kisaragi Eki” then I think this is just a basic horror legend that surfaced in 2005(?) about a woman that takes a train and arrives at an empty train station (Kisaragi Station) that with no known activity and had no record of its existence.
-The story was told through an online comment thread somewhere but I'm pretty sure it's a famous story and there's movies made on it.
+[^5]: May be referencing “Kisaragi Eki”, a basic horror legend that surfaced in 2005(?) about a woman that takes a train and arrives at an empty train station (Kisaragi Station) with no known activity and had no record of its existence.

+<h4>Translation Notes</h4>

+<sup>(1): I think Niki is talking about when people say they have “dessert stomachs”, which is like basically having extra room for dessert.</sup>
+<sup>(2): In some cases “yokumo” is used as an adverb to describe a feeling of shock but here I think it's used as a demand here which is why I decided to translate it that way</sup>
+<sup>(3): Kohaku here I think is talking about “Hachishakusama”, a Japanese horror myth about an 8ft tall ghost woman dressed in a white hat and dress that abducts children.
+It's a little confusing because I'm not sure if 2-meters=8ft but it's the closest thing I could think of off the top of my head.</sup>
+<sup>(4): What Kohaku is talking about here is more familiar to me.
+He's talking about “Hitori Kakurenbo”, literally meaning “Lone Hide-n-Seek”.
+The general idea of it is that it's a ritual set up involving a ghost possessing a doll/stuffed animal, and you play hide-n-seek with that spirit.</sup>
+<sup>(5): May be referencing “Kisaragi Eki”, a basic horror legend that surfaced in 2005(?) about a woman that takes a train and arrives at an empty train station (Kisaragi Station) with no known activity and had no record of its existence.</sup>

   ### <center> [previous](/2023/06/01/one-day-friday/) | [next](/2023/06/01/kohakus-sacrifice/) </center>